John, Count of Brienne

-He inherited the County of Brienne on his father's death in 1246, but preferred to live among his mother's relatives at the court of Cyprus, and played little part in international politics.
+He inherited the County of Brienne on his father's passing in 1246, but preferred to live among his mother's relatives at the court of Cyprus, and played little part in international politics.
 In 1255, he married Marie, Lady of Thieusies (in Hainaut), the daughter of Sohier II of Enghien.
-They had no children, and when he died, he was succeeded by his brother Hugh.
+His wife and he had no children, and when he died, he was succeeded by his brother Hugh.